 Article 10 Privacy and personal data

-10.2 The Organisation will handle the personal and other data it has obtained with due care and process them exclusively in accordance with the Personal Data Protection Act.
+10.2 The Organisation will handle the personal and other data it has obtained with due care and process them exclusively in accordance with the Personal Data Protection Act and, with effect from 25 May 2018, the General Data Protection Regulation.

 Article 11 Final provisions